obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Want some Sass with your obsidian theme‽ here's How and Why.md

         background-color: blue
 ```

-As you can see, one clearly inherits the syntax from CSS, whilst the other one is a very simplified syntax.
+As you can see, one clearly inherits the syntax from CSS, whilst the other one is a very simplified syntax, with barely any punctuation.

 ### Which one should I choose?
 Although that is a personal choice, this guide will be focusing on **SCSS**, for a couple of reasons:
-1. It's an extension of the CSS syntax, meaning it will be more familiar for anyone coming from CSS, but most importantly, it means that that every valid CSS stylesheet is automatically a valid SCSS file.
+1. It's an extension of the CSS syntax, meaning it will be more familiar for anyone coming from CSS, but most importantly, it means that every valid CSS stylesheet is automatically a valid SCSS file.
 This is very useful if you already have snippets or a theme in development, and don't want to rewrite it in its entirety.
 You can simply copy paste the code into the scss file, and it will work!
 2. It is the most popular of the two (for a good reason), which makes it easier to find tutorials/documentation.
 Popularity shouldn't be the main reason you end up choosing one from the other, but it sure makes it easier to follow along tutorials, etc.

  ## Why would you want to use it for theming?